mynk-28/NLP_Project_MildBots/README.md

 # NLP_Project_MildBots
-Usage Instructions
+Usage Instructions For Round 1
 .Upload both text books to the google drive in a folder name nlp project .Mount the Google Drive to Google colab Notebook
-.and run the code
+.and run the NLP_Project.py code

 Mayank Raj - 19UCS151